Where Should I Place a Smoke Detector?

 According to the NFPA:

-Install smoke alarms inside each bedroom, outside each sleeping area and on every level of the home, including the basement.
+Install smoke alarms inside each bedroom and outside each sleeping area and on every level of the home, including the basement.
 On levels without bedrooms, install alarms in the living room (or den or family room) or near the stairway to the upper level, or in both locations.
+The NFPA also recommends interconnection of alarms to provide better whole-home protection.

 Where Should I Place a Carbon Monoxide Detector?